 Unlike some cities, Hill City isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hill City are a mix of both white- and blue-collar jobs.
 Overall, Hill City is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hill City who work in management occupations (13.94%), office and administrative support (12.33%), and sales jobs (10.99%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.63% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Hill City telecommute to their jobs.
+Overall, about 11.63% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hill City is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hill City’s overall crime rate is lower than average for the country.